mvousden/me/readme.md

  - Handle long lines sensibly, either by wrapping or truncating
  - Whitespace-aware newline by e.g. following the indentation of the previous line.
+ - Handle window resizing elegantly, i.e. if the cursor goes off-screen after a resize, the display should scroll.
  - Toggle-able binary editing mode
  - Undo logic (via command pattern most likely)
  - Goto line shortcut